gethinode/hinode/content/en/blog/mgallery.md

 - Define a variable number of columns, ranging from 2 to 5.
 - Add an optional overlay to the image, in the center or in one of the four corners of the image (not for the thumbnails).
 - Let the gallery fit in the look and feel of the site.
-- Get the image caption from a file or the image Exif information.
+- Get the image caption and credits from a file or the image Exif information.

-Details on how to install and use the `mgallery` shortcode, can be found in the [documentation](/docs/shortcodes/mgallery/overview).
+Details on how to install and use the `mgallery` shortcode, can be found in the {{< link "/docs/shortcodes/mgallery/overview" >}}documentation{{< /link >}}.

 ## Displaying the gallery